in28minutes/SpringBootWebApplicationStepByStep/README.md

 - Step 23: Initial Spring Security Setup
 - Step 24: Refactor and add Logout Functionality using Spring Security
 - Step 25: Exception Handling

 ---
 We do NOT interact with a Database in this Beginner’s Course.
+We will be building a traditional JSP based web application in this course.
 ---

 ###Expectations
 - You should know Java.
 You should understand usage of Annotations.
 - You should understand the basics of Spring framework.
-- A basic understanding of JPA, Spring Security will be useful.
 - You are NOT expected to have any experience with Eclipse or Maven.
 - We will help you install Eclipse and get up and running with Maven.

 ##Let's have some fun
 - What are we waiting for?
-- Let's have some fun with Spring Boot in 25 Steps.
+- Let's have some fun building a web application Spring Boot in 25 Steps.
 - I had fun creating this course and hope you would too.
 - Thanks for your interest in Our Course
   - I hope you’re as excited as I am!